 Free at last!

-No other form of cooking can lay claim to this kind of forgiveness.
-So, how do we determine when the protein has finally achieved the degree of tenderness that we seek?
+How do we determine when the protein has finally achieved the degree of tenderness that we seek?

 I’ve seen people spend a lot of time trying to calculate this out, keeping excruciatingly detailed records of past experiences, graphs, and formulas.
 As it turns out, the answer is literally at our fingertips.